Kayak Paddle Feathering: What is It and Why does it Matter?

 (The ferrule is where the two pieces of the kayak paddle come together in the middle of the shaft.)

-If you have a snap-button ferrule, your feathering options are limited to the angles allowed by the holes.
-Aqua Bounds’ snap-button ferrules offer 0º and 60º angles.
+A snap-button ferrule limits your feathering options to the angles allowed by the holes.
 This is the type of ferrule system you’ll see on the most affordable paddles.
+Aqua Bounds’ snap-button ferrules offer 0º and 60º angles, both left and right.

 Feathering your kayak paddle is really a matter of personal choice.
-Some paddlers feather and some don’t.
+Some kayakers like to feather and some don’t.
 Here are the most common reasons for feathering:

-• When it’s windy and the wind is at your face, you can feather your paddle and adjust your wrists so the blade that’s out of the water is flat instead of broadside to the wind.
+• When you face a strong headwind, you can feather your paddle and adjust your wrists so the blade that’s out of the water is flat instead of broadside to the wind.
 You’ll notice less wind resistance.
-On the other hand, if the wind’s at your back, you may want the wind to catch your blade since it’ll push you forward a bit with each stroke.
-So in that case, don’t feather.
+On the other hand, if the wind is at your back, you may want it to catch your blade, since it’ll push you forward a bit with each stroke.
+So in that case, don’t feather your paddle.

-• In high-angle paddling, many paddlers find feathering is easier on their wrists for long days of touring or fishing.
+• Many kayakers find feathering is easier on their wrists for long days of touring or fishing.
 This is something you’ll want to experiment with.
 Try it and see how it works for you.
-If you have unlimited feathering options, try different angles and see what you like.
+If you allows for several feathering options, try different angles and see what’s most comfortable for you.

-• Feathering could give you a slight edge in paddling speed if speed and efficiency is important—say in racing or a fishing tournament.
+• Feathering could give you a slight edge if speed and efficiency are important, say in racing or a fishing tournament.

 It’s all about enjoying the time in your kayak on the water!